iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > Its a good way to b notifield about the virus<br> :date: __2020-11-14 23:32:03__

 > Remove stats tab.
 Why isn't this for any infectious disease.<br> :date: __2020-11-14 00:37:30__

-> In the stats tab if you scroll to the map you get stuck unable to scroll outside of the map.
-Only solution seems to be to reopen the app.
-Might try making the map a touch smaller or making it a separate pop out window or something.<br> :date: __2020-11-13 21:25:25__